 Spiders (and spider mites, technically not spiders) hate onions and their smells as much as people do.

 That makes these a great choice to plant in a vegetable garden, especially if you want to actually eat what you grow.
 They help keep all kinds of pests off of your other vegetables.

 Spiders will keep other flying pests off of your garden plants, but the mites are especially good to keep away because they'll actively eat the plants, causing them to yellow and become sick.
 You don't want to eat anything like that.

 10. Lemon Verbena

 This is another plant you want to watch out for.
-If you plant this in a garden, you can expect it to get as tall as 10 feet at the extreme, so I recommend trimming it or placing it in a smaller container so it has to contain its own size.
+If you plant these types of verbena in a garden, you can expect it to get as tall as 10 feet at the extreme, so I recommend trimming it or placing it in a smaller container so it has to contain its own size.

 It's another aromatic plant that runs off not only spiders but other bugs that spiders seek out.
 Lots of people use this as a seasoning for seafood, too.
 It's not necessarily an attractive plant, but the benefits outweigh the "ugliness."

 Chrysanthemums run off all kinds of insects, including spiders, due to a chemical compound known as pyrethrin.
 You find it included in tons of pesticides, especially those marketed as natural.

 Called "mums," these pretty flowers need a medium amount of sun.
 Too much and they won't produce their flowers, which is the best secondary benefit you'll get out of any of these plants.
 They're absolutely gorgeous.

 I'm exactly sure why, but spiders don't like dill.
 It looks pretty cool and makes for a nice bushy plant to fill in the gaps in your flower gardens or garden containers.
 Dill, despite not being obvious, is an aromatic herb that you can use during cooking.